|Gede with his gracious parents.|

 |On our walk down the narrow road to visit Gede’s family home, he pointed out this temple where his family worships.|

-Yesterday we headed out with Gede at 9 am, wearing long pants, in the hot weather, as required when entering a government building in Indonesia.
-With our passports in hand with copies made (they keep our passports over the three step/visit process over the five day period), we were on our way.
+Yesterday we headed out with Gede at 9:00 am, wearing long pants, in the hot weather, as required when entering a government building in Indonesia.
+With our passports in hand with copies made (they keep our passports over the three-step/visit process over the five-day period), we were on our way.

-As we’ve traveled the world over these past 43 months we’ve come to many conclusions regarding what we like and don’t like.
+As we’ve traveled the world over these past 43 months we’ve come to the conclusion regarding what we like and don’t like.
 We’ve discovered since our arrival in Bali that we’re not keen on long road trips unless we’re traveling for a specific final destination, not a round trip excursion.

 What does this mean?
-For us, its simple.
-We prefer a road trip that doesn’t require we turn around and return to our original destination.
+For us, it’s simple.
+We prefer a road trip that doesn’t require us to turn around and return to our original destination.
 We like new scenery.

-I suppose in part its due to the fact that we’re always searching for new photo ops and material for our posts.
-Heading back and forth to a same location provides little stimulation and excitement when we’ve “been there, done that!”
+I suppose in part it’s due to the fact that we’re always searching for new photo ops and material for our posts.
+Heading back and forth to the same location provides little stimulation and excitement when we’ve “been there, done that!”

 Sure, we’re “mental stimulation junkies.”
 Otherwise, we’d be living in a retirement condo in Scottsdale, Arizona, looking for the next coupon for seniors for breakfast at Denny’s.